 I’m back at my desk in the School of Art, sans the personal desktop printer.
-This has now been impounded/confiscated/seized (at least, that’s the way it feels) by the authorities to force me, and every other academic in possession of the same contraband, to use the university’s central printer services.
+This has now been impounded/confiscated/seized (at least, that’s the way it feels) by the ‘authorities’ to force me, and every other academic in possession of the same contraband, to use the university’s central printer services.
 The policy will save the university money, I’m told.
-However, I have a supply of expensive toner cartridges that will now go to waste.
+However, I’ve a supply of expensive toner cartridges that will now go to waste.
 Could I not have surrendered the printer when the consumables had been expended?
-No!:
+‘No!’:

 A day of MPhil and PhD Art History and Fine Art tutorials.
 It began with a review of photographs of chapels in Wales by the nineteenth century Welsh photographer John Thomas (1838-1905).
 My tutee and I reverse-engineered the images to ascertain Thomas’s intent (which appears to have been multi-faceted), use of pictorial conventions, and unique contribution to architectural photography.
-He had such a good eye for formality and austerity — very much in keeping with the spirit of chapel architecture.
+He’d such a good eye for formality and austerity — very much in keeping with the spirit of chapel architecture.
 (A Calvinistic Methodist ‘style’ or sensibility, perhaps.)
-Some of the compositions transcend whatever ambitions he had in mind.
-The pictures are portraits of buildings, reminiscent of Lowry’s linear drawing of Salford churches, chapels, and bystanders.
+Some of the compositions transcend whatever ambitions he’d had in mind.
+The pictures are portraits of buildings, reminiscent of Lowry’s linear drawing of Salford’s churches, chapels, and bystanders.

 I had an hour after lunch to catch up with my teaching administration and loose ends — deleting insignificant, unread emails, like I was swatting flies:

 The trivial round, the common task,

 Will furnish all we ought to ask.

 Mid Afternoon.
 I phoned our external PhD Fine Art student, who’s studying from abroad: